pactflow/docs.pactflow.io/website/docs/docs/user-interface/can-i-deploy.md

 It summarizes if you are safe to deploy your chosen application version.

 **Verification statuses table**
-It demonstrates your application version and deployment target..
+It demonstrates your application version and deployment target.

 <div class="status-table">